Case Study

 Goal

-To architect a unified design system, creating a single source of truth for UI elements across all product teams by empowering designers, accelerate workflows, and ensure consistent, efficient product development.
+Architect a unified design system — a single source of truth for UI elements across all product teams — that accelerates workflows, eliminates redundancy, and ensures consistent, accessible product development at scale.

 Target Audience